coachpo/ImmortalWrt-config/README.md

 ## License

-This project is released under the MIT License.
-See the `LICENSE` file in the repository root for full text.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.